KBlackMeow/ShadowProxy/README.md

 ##
 > The project is still at an early stage, so there are some bugs in the stage and those bugs are not fixed in time.
 ## How to start
-> Run "go build" and you will get 'shadowproxy', and template and static must be together with binary file.
+> Run "go build" and you will get 'shadowproxy', and template and static must be together with binary file in a directory.

 > When first run ./shadowproxy, it will generate a yaml config file named 'config.yaml', then the SP will read those configs to program.